How To Make A Collage In Photoshop

 Right click on the photo layer, and select “Create Clipping Mask:”

 Resize the photo by holding the Shift key.
 Align it to where you want it.

 Time to click the checkmark again.
 It’s right above the blueberries.

+18. Click on the next colored box layer and choose the photo you want to place on it.
+Click on the eye on the left side of the layer again to see exactly where the layer is located.
 Now drag and drop your photo onto the box, aligning it where you want it.
 Be sure and click the checkmark again.

 Right click on the photo layer where you just placed your picture – not the picture, but the layer.
 Select “Create Clipping Mask.”
 Right click on the picture, and select “Free Transform.
 Adjust the scale of the picture to the size you want it.
 Once it’s positioned, click the trusty checkmark again.
 It’s like magic.
 See how good it’s looking?!